nikkijuk/PlainRssReader/README.md

 No persistence implemented
 - Feed isn't saved locally, but is always retrieved from server

-No junit tests for functionality
+No junit tests for real functionality
+- Only single dummy test present

 # Known bugs

 User given url is not checked, and when trying to use wrong url during startup app will crash.
 Sorry.
 No safety net there.
+- This bug is pretty annoying, since after giving false URL one needs to manually clear setting of App to get it starting again.

 [yEd]: https://www.yworks.com/products/yed "yEd diagramming software"